 - Vino de la Tierra de Castilla (IGP/VT) (1999)

-This is one of the most important Spanish geographical indication that works under the calification ‘Vino de la Tierra’ (Wine of the land -of Castile-) for all that wines which are produced and controlled within the autonomous community of Castile-La Mancha.
+This is one of the most important Spanish geographical indications that works under the calification ‘Vino de la Tierra’ (Wine of the land -of Castile-) for all that wines which are produced and controlled within the autonomous community of Castile-La Mancha.
 Vino de la Tierra is a modern concept, less strict about what you can grow and how and therefore is considered one step below the D.O. concept but it offers a good solution for any winery to compete internationally with better arms and sometimes the resulting wine could be as good as the D.O. one or even better.

 Available authorised white varietals: Airen, Albillo, Chardonnay, Macabeo (Viura), Malvar, Merseguera, Pardillo (Marisancho), Pedro Ximenez, Sauvignon blanc, Small Berry Muscat and Torrontes.